wp-plugins/post-pay-counter/readme.txt

 * Uninstall file added instead of the deactivation method.

 == Upgrade Notice ==
-= 1.3.8 =
+= 1.4 =
-* Fixed an issue that prevented visits counting type from working on any configuration.
+* You can now pay your writers with PayPal directly from the plugin.

 = 1.3.5 =
 * Fixed a fatal error that occurred due to PHP 5.4.x.